eric-sherrill/eric-sherrill/README.md

-- 👋 Hi, I’m @eric-sherrill Professional Services Engineer at Devo (as of May 2022)
+- 👋 Hi, I’m @eric-sherrill  Staff Software Engineer at Devo (as of June 2022)
 - 👀 I’m interested in AWS, GCP, Azure, logging, log analytics, databases, object storage, and other cloudy things
 - 🌱 I’m currently learning Python, Go, JavaScript, and Java, plus more Perl and bash / zsh shell scripting
 - 💞️ I’m looking to collaborate on anything that can help people save money in the cloud!